 What is known about the arrival in San Francisco is that as the ship approached the Golden Gate Bridge, American planes and Navy Blimps flew over to greet the former POWs.
 The ship followed a tug boat with a siren blaring and a banner flying behind it that read, “Welcome Home.”
 20 WACs boarded the ship and handed out messages and mail to the former POWs.
 The Anderson tied up to the Embarcadeo Pier where many of the men had family members waiting for them.
 The crowd pushed against the police line attempting to see their relatives.
 As they left the ship they were given lapel pins which guaranteed them free rides in cabs and to other things.
 The last two former POWs to leave the ship were on stretchers.
 All the former POWs boarded trucks or were put in ambulances and taken to Letterman General Hospital.
 He was next sent to a hospital closer to home and was discharged from the army on December 8, 1945.

 Vincent registered for Selective Service on December 14, 1945, and named his uncle, Walter Vincent, as his contact person.
-He indicated his identifying characteristic was a scar on his right leg the size of a fifty-cent piece.
-He received the scar while a POW.
+He indicated his identifying characteristic was a scar on his right leg the size of a fifty-cent piece that he received as a POW.
+It is also known he resided in Klamath Falls, Oregon, and was unable to work because of his POW experience.